top of page

 Wilderness Park

-This formerly mined land has been reclaimed for outdoor enthusiasts.
+A 4-minute drive from our shop (1.5 miles due west on McKay Street), this formerly mined land has been reclaimed for outdoor enthusiasts.
 Hike or bike four miles of trails under a canopy of trees past strip pits, several of which are fishable.
 Most portions of the trails are beginner-friendly on foot, although on bikes some sections require climbing.
 Open sunup to sundown year-round.
-During summer months, bring your bug spray.
-There is a map at the trailhead and a large parking lot.
+During summer months, bring bug spray.
+There is a map at the trailhead and a large gravel parking lot.

-Enjoy traditional playground attractions with children, attend a ballgame at the sports complex, and from mid-May through August, swim in the city swimming pool.
+Enjoy traditional playground attractions, attend a ballgame at the sports complex, and from mid-May through August, swim in the city swimming pool.

 Contact us: